 Should you bet the favorite or the underdog against the spread?

-There’s not a simple answer to this question.
+There’s no simple answer to this question.
 Backing the underdog may not get you a larger payout if you’re correct.
 The standard payout for NFL and NBA spreads is -110 for both teams.
 If there are 12 games on a given day, you could see anywhere from one to six games with better odds for the underdog, although the difference is often negligible (for example, -105 vs. -115)

 However, backing an underdog on the spread gives you a better chance to win than doing so on the moneyline.
 The dog can still lose and, depending on the point margin, your bet may still win.